Home for Easter? Here's what to binge-watch on TV and Netflix

 Film-wise, everyone’s talking about the new Adam Sandler movie, Sandy Wexler, which is available from Good Friday.
 Plus there are a bunch of new-but-old movies available on the streaming service from the start of April.
 Try Cool Runnings or Tropic Thunder for comedy, Gremlins for some 80s nostalgia, or Schindler’s List for a serious dose of perspective.

 Heading home for Easter?
-Book your coach travel with megabus – we operate hundreds of routes across the country and prices start from as low as £1 plus a 50p booking fee.
+Book your coach travel with megabus – we operate hundreds of routes across the country and fares are all great value.